Mitigating Toxic Stress

 - Improving Screening, Connections with families, and Referral Networks (I-SCRN)

 Over a three-year period, Chapin Hall is investigating the role of these innovations in preventing and mitigating toxic stress among families receiving pediatric health care.
 We are working with healthcare clinics and early childhood service providers and more than 900 families with young children to capture how family experiences and outcomes are altered by these innovations.
-As of October 2019, two reports have been issued from this study:
+As of May 2020, six reports have been issued from this study: